Topics:

 Add lines 1-12

-Enter Iowa modifications to federal total income from IA 1040 Schedule 1, line 13
+Enter the amount of Iowa modifications to federal total income reported on IA 1040 Schedule 1, line 13, less the amount of federal net operating loss reported on IA 1040, Schedule 1, line 10.

 16. Total